-Health professionals are the single most influential determinant of tobacco cessation success and can contribute significantly to an increase in overall cessation rates.
-Suwannee River AHEC can provide continuing education credits and continuing medical education credits to health care professionals through our Learning Center.
+Healthcare professionals are the single most influential determinant of tobacco cessation success, and can contribute significantly to a decrease in tobacco use.
+Suwannee River AHEC provides continuing education credits and continuing medical education credits to healthcare professionals in-person through our Learning Center.

-The U.S. Department of Health and Human Services recommends that all health care providers treat tobacco dependence in their practices.
-A minimal intervention lasting three minutes or less can have a significant impact on smoking cessation rates and improve individual treatment outcomes for your patients.
+The U.S. Department of Health and Human Services recommends that all healthcare providers treat tobacco dependence in their practices.
+An intervention lasting as little as three minutes can have a significant impact on individual treatment outcomes.

-Professional continuing education is offered by qualified Tobacco Cessation Specialists to health care providers and community partners on a variety of tobacco-related topics.
+Continuing education is offered by Tobacco Treatment Specialists to healthcare providers and community partners on a variety of tobacco-related topics.

 Presentations are based on the Public Health Service Clinical Practice Guideline: Treating Tobacco Use and Dependence and the CDC Best Practices for Comprehensive Tobacco Control Programs